Child Protection (Offender Reporting and Offender Prohibition Order) and Other Legislation Amendment Bill 2022

 Vote to end debate

-Procedural motion (gag motion) to end debate and force a vote on the opposition's amendment to refer the bill back to committee.
+Government gag motion to end debate and force a vote on the LNP amendment to refer the bill back to the Community Support and Services Committee for scrutiny of the last-minute government amendments.

 Passed48 ayes – 38 noes2023-08-24